WebOrigami/docs/src/eg/intro.md

 $ eg
 ```

-This should display the list of [built-in functions](/eg/builtins.html) that are included with `eg`.
+This should display the list of [built-in functions](/eg/builtins.html) included with `eg`.

 ## Unpack some files

-`eg` can unpack a single file into a folder tree, so you can use that feature to copy some sample files into a new local folder called `samples`:
+You can use `eg` itself to copy sample files used in this introduction into a new local folder called `samples`:

 ```console
 $ eg copy https://explorablegraph.org/samples/eg.yaml, files/samples